 This will depend on the circumstances of the case.
 The member of the public may decide to report her/his suspicions to the Project Owner, using the Project reporting system (PACS Standard 13).
 Alternatively, or in addition, the member of the public could report the suspicions direct to:

 Whether or not the member of the public reports to the above persons, or makes any report at all, will depend on her/his own perception of the reliability and integrity of those persons and of the risks she/he may be taking in making a report.

 The person reporting should always take care not to make a report in such a way as to put herself/himself or another person in any danger, or to be liable for defamation.

 It is impossible to calculate with certainty whether or not the above recommended transparency will be cost effective.
 Will it save more money in preventing or revealing corrupt practices than the cost of making the necessary disclosures?
 As corruption is hidden, the actual cost of corruption cannot be calculated and nor, therefore, can one calculate the savings in corruption cost which may be achieved by requiring greater transparency.

-However, for the reasons stated in paragraph G 1 above, and considering the examples given in paragraph G 8 above, it is likely that greater transparency will be a significant corruption deterrent and will result in corruption being more easily exposed.
+However, for the reasons stated in G1 above, and considering the examples given in G8 above, it is likely that greater transparency will be a significant corruption deterrent and will result in corruption being more easily exposed.